 To Protect Consumers

-To receive your "HRO Today Certified Provider Badge" you must receive 100 points.
+To receive your "HRO Today Certified Provider Badge" you must earn 100 points.
 Once qualified, you'll receive a congratulatory packet that includes your badge and information about your company being listed on the "HR Procurement Center" website.

 The criteria for the HRO Today Association Certified Provider program will include five components: